orsonteodoro/muslx32/README.txt

 Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), musl overlay (Anthony G. Basile/blueness), musl-extras (Aric Belsito/lluixhi)) .... (will update this list)

 What you can do to help?:
--Clean the ebuilds with proper x32 abi and musl chost checks and submit them to Gentoo.
+-Clean the ebuilds with proper x32 ABI and musl CHOST checks and submit them to Gentoo.
--Write assembly code for the jit based packages and assembly based packages.
+-Write/Fix assembly code for the jit based packages and assembly based packages.
 -Test and patch new ebuilds for these use cases or stakeholders: server, web, gaming, etc, entertainment, developer, science, business, graphic artists.
 -Fix the build system to get rid of the bashrc script and odd quirks.
 -Fix packages that use elf_x86_64 when it should link using elf32_x86_64.